If your job entails using radiographic equipment, as a non-invasive way to assist in treating

 In other words: ALARA means that even if it is a small radiation dose i.e., most dental radiography, if receiving the radiation dose has no direct benefit, it should be avoided.

-How to apply ALARA in your dental practice
+How to apply the ALARA principle in your practice

 Before you take an x-ray, determine whether the rewards of taking the image outweigh the risk of the radiation, to the patient.
 Sounds easy enough, right?